 Operational from October 2018, the national genomic test directory specifies which genomic tests are commissioned by NHS England, the technology by which they are available, and the patients who are eligible to access a test.

-The 2019/2020 test directory covers cancer, and rare and inherited diseases, but the scope of the directory is likely to expand to cover other areas, such as pharmacogenomics, which looks at how an individual’s genes influence a particular biological process that mediates the effects of a medicine.
+The 2019/2020 test directory covers cancer, and rare and inherited diseases, but the scope of the directory is likely to expand in certain areas, such as pharmacogenomics, which looks at how an individual’s genes influence a particular biological process that mediates the effects of a medicine.

 In light of this, the Genomics CRG is supported by three test evaluation working groups for rare and inherited disease, cancer and pharmacogenomics.
 Their role will be to provide recommendations to the Genomics CRG, review applications for updates to the national genomic test directory and ensure that it is kept in line with current evidence.